 Follow these tips to help lower your risk of suffering from heat illness while indoors:

 • Use your air conditioner if you have one.
-Fans are not enough to stay cool.
+Fans alone will not provide enough cooling when it is very hot outside.

 • Set your air conditioning unit to 78° or “low cool” to be safe, comfortable and save money.
 Just a few hours in a cool place can make a difference.